Chart Color Schemes

 Kingsgrove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Kingsgrove has a high level of cultural diversity, with 41.4% of its population born overseas and 57.7% speaking a language other than English at home.
-Christianity is the predominant religion in Kingsgrove, accounting for 64.7% of its population.
-This compares to zero percent across Greater Sydney.
+The predominant religion in Kingsgrove is Christianity, accounting for 64.7% of the population.
+This contrasts with the Greater Sydney region where no specific religion was found to be dominant.

-The top three ancestry groups based on country of birth of parents are Greek (17.1%), Chinese (16.1%), and Other (14.5%).
-Notably, Lebanese people are overrepresented in Kingsgrove at 6.9% compared to zero percent regionally, as are Macedonian people at 1.1% and Vietnamese people at 2.3%.
+The top three ancestry groups in Kingsgrove are Greek (17.1%), Chinese (16.1%), and Other (14.5%).
+Notably, Lebanese people make up 6.9% of Kingsgrove's population, Macedonian people account for 1.1%, and Vietnamese people comprise 2.3%.
+These percentages differ significantly from the regional averages in Greater Sydney.

 Frequently Asked Questions - Diversity